 How RFID Works

-Most RFID livestock tags are FDX-B (Full Duplex) which causes the return signal from the transponder to be initiated as soon as the interrogation signal is received and the smoothing capacitor has been charged.
+One type of low-frequency RFID livestock tags is FDX-B (Full Duplex) which causes the return signal from the transponder to be initiated as soon as the interrogation signal is received and the smoothing capacitor has been charged.
 As long as the interrogation signal is maintained, the return signal is repetitively sent to the reader.

-Another type of RFID livestock tag is the HDX (Half Duplex) with which the return signal begins after the end of the interrogation signal has been received and the storage capacitor has been fully charged.
-The message can only be sent once because the storage capacitor has discharged its energy content after the code is sent.
+Another type of low-frequency EID livestock tag is the HDX (Half Duplex) with which the return signal begins after the end of the interrogation signal has been received and the storage capacitor has been fully charged.
+The message is sent one way at a time so that the storage capacitor discharges its energy content after the code is sent.
 HDX tags have a slightly longer read range but are also somewhat more expensive.